ku-eecs330/lab-schedule/Lab-4/Lab-4B_fall23.md

 ```

 **Testing and Grading:** You should submit your code via a GitHub repository created for EECS 330.
-For this lab, create a folder named "Lab-5" and push all your `.py` files into that folder on the GitHub
+For this lab, push all your `.py` files into `Lab-4` folder on the GitHub
 repository to complete your lab work.

-**Submission and Deadline:** Please submit through GitHub and grades will be posted based on
-completed work without any issues.
+**Submission and Deadline:** Please submit through GitHub and grades will be posted based on completed work without any issues.